BankTNBD/friendship/README.md

 ```

 3. Create a `.env.local` file based on `.env.local.sample` and set the required environment variables.

+### Customization

+You can customize the content on this website by modifying the `src/resources/content.js` file.

 ## Running the Development Server